Begin typing your search...

 The infant female monkey was in the news after the vet who rescued it, Dr Vallaiappan, was denied interim custody of the animal by the Madras High Court last week.

-The monkey was rescued from a forest area in Vellore and brought to the vet at a camp in Ranipet last December.
+The infant monkey was rescued from a forest area in Vellore and brought to the vet at a camp in Ranipet last December.
 It was badly injured after being mauled by stray dogs that had rabies.
-Dr Vallaiappan moved the monkey to Coimbatore, christened it 'Muthalali', and took personal care of it for 10 months.
+After the camp, Dr Vallaiappan took the monkey to Coimbatore, christened her 'Muthalali', and took personal care of her for 10 months.
 Paralysed below the hip due to the attack, the baby monkey was not able to move or even excrete on its own, he had said.

-Later, forest department officials took away the monkey to the Vandalur zoo and admitted it to the veterinary hospital there on October 26.
+Later, as it was a protected forest animal, the forest department officials took away the monkey to the Vandalur zoo and admitted it to the veterinary hospital there on October 26.
 It was found to have hind limb paralysis and an abrasion on its back with haematology results indicating moderate anaemia.

 The animal was administered all required medication and was continuously monitored by the veterinary team at the Vandalur zoo.
 It received special care such as appropriate bedding to facilitate wound healing and prevent further abrasion.
 The monkey was also made to do a passive range of motion exercises, in physiotherapy sessions.